Brexit: UK to end EU freedom of movement rules in no-deal scenario | DW | 20.08.2019

 The announcement troubled MPs across party lines, including some within Johnson's Conservative Party.
 MP Alberto Costa, who has been urging the prime minister to avoid pursuing a no-deal, tweeted that the latest development was "a wholly unworkable policy and deeply worrying."

 Pro-Remain camps also came out to blast the decision, including the Liberal Democrats party, which have campaigned for a second referendum.
-The party in a tweet said, "This will hugely increase the damage caused by a no-deal Brexit.
+In a tweet, the party said "this will hugely increase the damage caused by a no-deal Brexit.
 It is irresponsible and reckless."

 Twenty-four British members of European Parliament — the majority of whom were with the Green, Labour and Liberal Democrats parties — co-signed a letter condemning Home Secretary Priti Patel's "ill-chosen remarks."